aoljaca/chrome-ext-test-2/README.md

 Refresh page if not working

 Takes 5 seconds to load

-Does not work on all pages since it might mess up the html and disable links

 To turn off go to manage chrome extensions here --> chrome://extensions/